ikko/sym/docs/readme_details/2_flyweight_design/index.md

 ## Core Principle: Shared Intrinsic State

 In the context of `Symbol`, the intrinsic state—the `name` of the symbol—is shared.
-When a request is made to create a `Symbol` with a specific name &#40;e.g., `Symbol&#40;'apple'&#41;`&#41;, the system first checks if a `Symbol` with that name already exists in a central pool.
+When a request is made to create a `Symbol` with a specific name &(e.g., `Symbol&('apple'&)`&), the system first checks if a `Symbol` with that name already exists in a central pool.
 If it does, the existing instance is returned; otherwise, a new instance is created and added to the pool.

 ```mermaid
 graph TD